mozilla/pkipolicy/rootstore/policy.md

 6. CA operators MUST provide a way to clearly determine which CP, CPS, or combined CP/CPS applies to each of its root and intermediate certificates; *and*

-7. CA operators SHALL maintain links to older versions of each CP and CPS (or CP/CPS), regardless of changes in ownership or control of the root CA, until the entire root CA certificate hierarchy operated in accordance with such documents is no longer trusted in the Mozilla root program.
+7. CA operators SHALL maintain links to older versions of each CP and CPS (or CP/CPS), regardless of changes in ownership or control of the root CA, until the entire root CA certificate hierarchy operated in accordance with such documents is no longer trusted by the Mozilla root store.

 ## 4. Common CA Database ##

-Mozilla manages its root program using the Common CA Database (CCADB).
-CA operators with certificates in Mozilla’s root program MUST use the CCADB, and are bound by the latest published version of the [Common CCADB Policy][CCADB-Policy], which is incorporated here by reference.
+Mozilla manages its root store using the Common CA Database (CCADB).
+CA operators with certificates in Mozilla’s root store MUST use the CCADB, and are bound by the latest published version of the [Common CCADB Policy][CCADB-Policy], which is incorporated here by reference.

-When required by the CCADB Policy, Mozilla’s root program may be contacted [by email][Email-Us].
+When required by the CCADB Policy, Mozilla’s root store may be contacted [by email][Email-Us].

 Mozilla has requirements for the use of the CCADB above and beyond those in the